f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

    BIG-IP platform to ensure safe changes to the configurations without disrupting existing user traffic.

-F5 iApps was introduced in TMOS Version 11.
+F5 iApps was introduced in TMOS (Big-IP operating system) Version 11.
 They can interact within and across different F5 modules to provide full Layer 4-7 Application Services capabilities.
 The **iApp Template** is used to execute an **iApp Deployment** that generates a series of configuration object grouped under an **Application Service Object (ASO)**.
 The ASO model houses objects belonging to the iApp service deployment.
-Upon deletion of a specific iApp service, all the associated objects will be recursively deleted.
+Upon deletion of a specific iApp service deployment, all the associated objects will be recursively deleted.

 Below are some of the modules that can be configured using iApp templates: